 What Is A Slap Shot In Hockey?

 In hockey, a slap shot is a type of shooting technique that is used to produce a fast and powerful shot.
-It is considered to be one of the most difficult shots to master and also one of the most difficult for goalies to save.
-Slap shots are the most powerful shot in the sport, however it does sacrifice a bit of accuracy and takes a bit longer to execute in comparison to other shooting techniques.
+It is considered one of the most difficult shots to master and one of the most difficult for goalies to save.
+Slap shots are the most powerful shot in the sport.
+However, it sacrifices a bit of accuracy and takes a bit longer to execute compared to other shooting techniques.

 Slap Shot History

-Bernard Geoffrion is credited with popularizing the slap shot and perfecting its technique in the early 1990s.
+Bernard Geoffrion is credited with popularizing the slap shot and perfecting its technique in the 1950s.
 It has been used consistently in professional hockey ever since.
-However, new trends have shown a reduction in slap shot usage.
-Due to hockey's quick-paced nature, many players are now utilizing wrist shots more often for a quicker shooting time.
+Although new trends have shown a reduction in slap shot usage, they are still common and used by almost every NHL player.
+Due to hockey’s quick-paced nature, many players are now utilizing wrist shots more often for a quicker shooting time.

-The slap shot has 4 phases, the backswing, downswing, striking the puck, and the followthrough.
-It works by the player winding their stick up to about shoulder height, then swinging the stick so it "slaps" the ice and bends backwards to build up power.
-Next, the player will continue their swing so the stick snaps back and hits the puck, shooting it at high speeds.
+The slap shot has four phases: the backswing, downswing, striking the puck, and the followthrough.
+It works by the player winding their stick up to about shoulder height, then swinging the stick so it “slaps” the ice and bends backward to build up power.
+Next, the player will continue their swing so the stick snaps and hits the puck, shooting it at high speeds.
 Finally, the player will follow through on their shot so that their stick is pointing towards the goal.

 What is a slap shot in hockey?

-A slap shot in hockey is a type of shot used to create the maximum power and speed on a shot.
+A slap shot in hockey is a type of shot used to create the maximum power and speed.
 It is known as the hardest shot in hockey.
-Slap shots use built up power from bending the hockey stick backwards on the ice and releasing the power onto the puck, resulting in shot speeds upwards of 100 miles per hour.
+Slap shots use built-up power from bending the hockey stick backward on the ice and releasing the power onto the puck, resulting in shot speeds upwards of 100 miles per hour.